 Large: 55-75 Quarts

 As we touched on above, if you’re headed out with two or more people over multiple days, it’s worth packing a large cooler.
 It’s true that you’ll likely need a second person to help transport it to and from the car, but the upside is enough space to utilize a proper 2:1 ice-to-food ratio to maximize performance (we cover this in more detail below).
 In the 55- to 75-quart range, we like Yeti’s Tundra 65 best: it has a great mix of storage capacity, ice retention, and features that should meet the needs of most small groups on extended weekends or larger families on overnight trips.
 But at more than 30 inches long and 16 inches high, it does take up a fair amount of space in a trunk or pickup bed.

 Extra-Large: 75+ Quarts

 Coolers in the 75-quart-and-larger range are typically reserved for the committed outdoorsperson.
-While undoubtedly expensive, extremely bulky, and heavy (expect to be hauling 50+ pounds when empty), these extra-large models have their place for big groups and certain activities, such as fishing and hunting.
+While undoubtedly expensive, extremely bulky, and heavy (the Pelican 80QT Elite is nearly 50 lbs. and a whopping $515), these extra-large models have their place for big groups and certain activities, such as fishing and hunting.
 On the smaller end of the spectrum, 75- to 85-quart hard-sided coolers are ideal for weekend adventures for groups of around four or five, or longer trips with fewer people.